 Edgware, London 16 /05 /2015 Purvai is the only UK Hindi magazine in publication.
 First editorial meeting of the relaunched Purvai L-R (front) Ajit Saria MBE ; Councillor Zakia Zubari patron); Jai Verma (back) Shikha Varshney; K B L Saxena;… Continue Reading →

-The Festival of Words (http://nottwords.org.uk/) was held in Nottingham at the Council House.
+The second year of Festival of Words in 2014 (http://nottwords.org.uk/) was held in Nottingham at the Council House.

 The illustration for Jai’s anthology.
 The book hosts 31 different poets in a range of different languages with English translation.